magento/baler/docs/ALPHA.md

 As a sanity check, run `npm test` to verify that baler's unit tests are passing

+## Build from source

+Run `npm run build` in the root of the `baler` directory to compile from source

 ## Install `baler` globally

 Run `npm link` in the `baler` directory, which will add the `baler` binary to your \$PATH